CTSRD-CHERI/cheribuild/README.md

   --disk-image/extra-files DIR
                         A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files')
-  --disk-image/hostname HOSTNAME
-                        The hostname to use for the QEMU image (default: 'cheribsd-<ARCHITECTURE>') --disk-image/path IMGPATH
+  --disk-image/path IMGPATH
                         The output path for the QEMU disk image (default: '$OUTPUT_ROOT/cheribsd-<TARGET>-disk.img depending on architecture')